typhon-project/typhonql/typhonql/doc/typhonql.md

 Reviews are also authored by users, which is modeled by the `reviews` relation on the User entity.
 This relation is not a containment relation, because an entity can only be owned by a single entity at one point in time.
 User biographies however are owned by User entities via the `biography` relation.

+A Wish relates one user to one product, holding a value for the "intensity" of this relation.
+Entities that are stored in graph databases have a number of constraints, as they represent edges in this kind of backends.
+Wish must have exactly two related entities with cardinality 1, and the opposite relation might be declared in the related entities, as long as they represent containment and have cardinality one (see `wish` relation in Product and User).
+In other words, removing any of the entities that correspond to the vertices should also remoce the "edge" entity.
+The directionality of the relation is established in the database mapping, particularly, in the graphdb section, where we see which relation represent the source and which one the target inside the graph database.

 ## Well-formedness of TyphonML models